agungbudiwirawan/sales-analysis-using-excel-formulas/README.md

-# Data_Analysis_using_Excel_Formulas
+# Sales Analysis using Excel Formulas
 ### Overview
-Analyze supermarket sales data using formulas in Microsoft Excel.
+The objective of this project is to analyze supermarket sales data using formulas in Microsoft Excel.
 ### Dataset
 I am using [dataset](https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales) from kaggle.com
 ### Question